-The legal bases of the cartel prohibition are Articles 4(1) and 5 of the Federal Act on Cartels and other Restraints of Competition of 6 October 1995 (CA), the equivalent to Article 101 of the Treaty on the Functioning of the European Union.
-The basis for fines is Article 49a CA. The Ordinance on Sanctions imposed for Unlawful Restraints of Competition of 12 March 2004 regulates details regarding the imposition of fines.
+The legal bases of the cartel prohibition are Article 4(1) and Article 5 of the Federal Act on Cartels and other Restraints of Competition (CA) of 6 October 1995, the equivalent to Article 101 TFEU.
+The basis for fines is Article 49a CA. The Ordinance on Sanctions imposed for Unlawful Restraints of Competition (CASO) of 12 March 2004 regulates details regarding the imposition of fines.
 The legal nature of the Swiss cartel prohibition is civil.